 This recipe is part of a 10-part series of natural cleaning and laundry recipes.
 You can find a list of all of the recipes here.
 This natural fabric stain remover recipe is also found in my book, Detox Your Home, which you can find on Amazon.
 It includes more than 80+ recipes, research and lists for natural products you can purchase all to help you go natural in your home!

-Why Make Your Own Laundry Detergent?
+Why Make Your Own DIY Natural Laundry Detergent Recipe?

 It Saves Money